felixge/node-utest/Readme.md

 });
 ```

-The only additional feature is running a before/after method:
+It is also possible to define a before/after method:

 ```js
 var test   = require('utest');